komodo-techtuesday/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 :::

 - First make a combined pubkey using the method [combine.](../dynamic/cc-musig.html#combine) From the response, take note of `combined_pk` and `pkhash`
-- Next, send some coins to the `combined_pk` using the method [send.](../dynamic/cc-musig.html#send) From the decoded rawtransaction, take note of the `sendtxid` and `change_script`
+- Next, send some coins to the `combined_pk` using the method [send.](../dynamic/cc-musig.html#send) From the decoded rawtransaction, take note of the transaction id, which will be called `sendtxid` from now.
-- Now calculate the message that needs to be signed by all the parties using the method [calcmsg,](../dynamic/cc-musig.html#calcmsg) which uses `sendtxid` and `change_script` as arguments.
+- Now calculate the message that needs to be signed by all the parties using the method [calcmsg,](../dynamic/cc-musig.html#calcmsg) which uses `sendtxid` and `scriptPubkey` as arguments.
 From the response, take note of `msg` .
 To create a valid spend, this `msg` needs to be signed by all the participating pubkeys.
 - On each signing node, a session needs to be created using the method [session,](../dynamic/cc-musig.html#session) which takes the follwing arguments: `ind` (index; node with the first pubkey gets `0`),`numsigners` (number of pubkeys participating), `combined_pk`, `pkhash`, `msg` (message to be signed).
 From the response on each node, take note of the `commitment` and send all the `commitment`s to all the other nodes.

 ::: warning